aaronparker/image-customise/docs/install.md

 C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy RemoteSigned -File .\Install-Defaults.ps1 -Language "en-AU"
 ```

 Use `Install-Defaults.ps1 -Language "<language code>"` to install language support for a specified language.
-Supports `Skip` (the default setting) to skip the install of language settings or the bcp47 tag of the language to install.
+Supports the **bcp47** tag of the language to install; however, `Skip` is the default value which will skip the install of language settings.

 This uses the [Install-Language](https://learn.microsoft.com/en-au/powershell/module/languagepackmanagement/install-language) and [Set-SystemPreferredUILanguage](https://learn.microsoft.com/en-au/powershell/module/languagepackmanagement/set-systempreferreduilanguage) commands to install language packs and configure the default system language but requires minimum version Windows 10 and 11 - ensure the Windows instance is update to date for this feature to work.